NLnetLabs/rpki-doc/source/krill/before-you-start.rst

 ..
 Important:: The initial XML file exchange is the only manual step required
                to get started with Delegated RPKI.
-All other requests and responses, as well as resigning and renewing certificates and ROAs are automated. **As long as Krill is running, it will automatically update the entitled resources on your certificate, as well as reissue certificates, ROAs and all other objects
+All other requests and responses, as well as re-signing and renewing certificates and ROAs are automated. **As long as Krill is running, it will automatically update the entitled resources on your certificate, as well as reissue certificates, ROAs and all other objects